 - Never push loads with the tips of the forks.

-- Never use the tip of the forks as a lever to lift heavy loads.
+- Never use the tips of the forks as a lever to lift heavy loads.

-Using worn forks can have serious consequences.
+Using the wrong forks can have serious consequences.
 That is why prevention is better than cure.
-A regular inspection of the condition of the forks prevents many problems and costs.
+Regular inspection of the condition of the forks prevents many problems and costs.
 Also use your forks in a correct manner.
 Discover all necessary products to extend the lifespan of your forks in our Forks Special.